Censorship of Telegram: Indonesia

+Iraq

+On 6 August 2023, the Ministry of Communications in Iraq blocked Telegram due to leaked official state data and citizens' personal information on the platform.
+However, the block wasn't applied in the autonomous Kurdistan Region.

+On 13 August 2023, the ban was lifted after multiple offending channels were removed.
+The official statement from Iraq's MoC suggests that the app "responded to the requirements of the security authorities", while Telegram stated that "no private user data was requested from Telegram and that none has been shared".

+Norway

+On 23 March 2023, Norway's parliament, the Storting, officially banned Telegram for MPs on work devices that have access to its systems.

+Poland

+Poland has blocked certain Telegram channels belonging to Russian news outlets since 2022.
+These were mostly the RT and Sputnik.
+Since 6 December 2024 nationwide Telegram blocking has been observed on certain Polish ISPs.

 Russia

 On 16 May 2017, Russian media reported that Roskomnadzor was threatening to ban Telegram.
 On 13 April 2018, Telegram was banned in Russia by a Moscow court, due to its refusal to grant the Federal Security Service (FSB) access to encryption keys needed to view user communications as required by federal anti-terrorism law.
 Enforcement of the ban was attempted by blocking over 19 million IP addresses associated with the service.
-However they included those used by Amazon Web Services and Google Cloud Platform, due to Telegram's use of the providers to route messages.
+However, they included those used by Amazon Web Services and Google Cloud Platform, due to Telegram's use of the providers to route messages.
 This led to unintended collateral damage due to usage of the platforms by other services in the country, including retail, Mastercard SecureCode, and Mail.ru's Tamtam messaging service.
 Users used VPNs to bypass the ban as a result.
-On 17 April 2018, Russian authorities asked Apple and Google to pull the service from their stores as well as APKMirror, however Apple and Google refused the request.
+On 17 April 2018, Russian authorities asked Apple and Google to pull the service from their stores as well as APKMirror, however, Apple and Google refused the request.
 On 28 March 2018, Roskomnadzor reportedly sent a legally binding letter to Apple asking it to remove the app from the Russian version of its App Store and block it from sending push notifications to local users who have already downloaded the app.
 On 27 December 2018, the largest search engine in Russia, Yandex, removed telegram.org from their search results.
 On 18 June 2020, the Russian government lifted its ban on Telegram after it agreed to "help with extremism investigations".